Five interconnected pillars representing the B2B sales data quality framework: accuracy, completeness, consistency, timeliness, and uniqueness

 The sad truth is that no matter how good your data is at the moment, with time it will start to decay.
 People move to other cities, prospects change their jobs, businesses expand to new markets—all of this makes your dataset outdated with every minute.

 Because of that, more and more companies prefer to rely on second- and third-party data to build their strategies.
 In case your organization doesn’t have enough resources to sustain data nurturing on a permanent basis, you can always search for solutions from third parties.
-For instance, CIENCE offers customized, AI-driven, up-to-date datasets for a variety of purposes to help you build better lead generation and sales strategies.
+CIENCE — a graph8 company serving 2,500+ clients across 250+ industries — offers customized, AI-driven, up-to-date datasets to help you build better lead generation and sales strategies with 95%+ contact accuracy.

 Make Quality Data Your Strongest Asset